Justin Turner Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 11th in MLB.

-- The Yankees have the fourth-ranked team ERA across all league pitching staffs (3.57).
+- The Yankees have the fourth-ranked team ERA among all MLB pitching staffs (3.71).

-- Yankees pitchers combine to rank 15th in baseball in home runs given up (77 total, 1.1 per game).
+- Yankees pitchers combine to rank 17th in baseball in home runs allowed (79 total, 1.1 per game).

-- German gets the start for the Yankees, his 13th of the season.
-He is 4-3 with a 3.49 ERA and 64 strikeouts in 67 2/3 innings pitched.
+- The Yankees will send Schmidt (2-6) to the mound for his 15th start of the season.
+He is 2-6 with a 4.70 ERA and 70 strikeouts through 67 2/3 innings pitched.

-- In his most recent appearance on Saturday, the righty went six innings against the Boston Red Sox, allowing one earned run while surrendering six hits.
+- In his most recent appearance on Sunday, the righty threw 5 1/3 innings against the Boston Red Sox, allowing one earned run while surrendering four hits.

-- In 12 games this season, the 30-year-old has amassed an ERA of 3.49, with 8.6 strikeouts per nine innings.
-Opponents are batting .186 against him.
+- The 27-year-old has an ERA of 4.70, with 9.4 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .282 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.